DimensionDataResearch/terraform-provider-ddcloud/README.md

 * `ddcloud_vip_pool`: A Virtual IP (VIP) pool.
 * `ddcloud_vip_pool_member`: A Virtual IP (VIP) pool membership (node -> pool).

+And the following data-source types are supported:

+* `ddcloud_networkdomain`: A network domain (lookup by name and data centre).

 For more information, see the [provider documentation](docs/).

 ## Installing the provider